ricardonsantos/SBMbuildDCA/README.md

    will provide the TM-score between models.

-   Questions and further assistance can be sent to rikchicfb@gmail.com
+   Questions and comments can be sent to rikchicfb@gmail.com